 The Wakhohtowin Lodge opened in November 2015, with a grand opening celebration in March 2016.

 More information on the space is available in the Wahkohtowin Lodge brochure.
 We encourage everyone to make use of this beautiful and important addition to our campus.
-Please feel welcome to use and engage with the space and to visit the Aboriginal Students' Office (room L1-030) if you would like a tour!
+Please feel welcome to use and engage with the larger space, and to connect with Indigenous Student Services (room L1-030) if you would like a tour!
 Augustana employees can book the Wahkohtowin Lodge using Rom.
-Off-campus users and students should contact the ASO to inquire about use.
+Off-campus users and students should contact Indigenous Student Services to inquire about use.